MikeVeling/Process-Bitbow-Data/README.md

 <b>[set of colors]</b>: Beyond the last column there is a set of color codes.
 These codes correspond to the colors in the analysis and the values of the cells indicates how many times this particular neuron pair had a match in that particular color.

+### "Flatten" Folders and files description
+You will see folders and files with a "Flattened" prefix.
+These files and folders are the same as their normal counterparts just with the raw larva data combined together into a single file.
+This makes processing the files easier as you do not need to manually check data from each larva.

 ## Concluding remarks

 As these analyses are somewhat complex, I expect there may be some confusion about all the inputs and outputs.
 As such, I would be happy to work with you to make it understandable and or help you tailor the code to your needs.
 Feel free to contact [me](mailto:mike.veling@gmail.com) if you would like my help.